Joel Smith

 I joined the Office of Public Communications for the City of Colorado Springs, and was handed a video department to run – including an entire TV channel!.
 This time though, I had a mentor.

-I was really proud of the who I’d become and the work we’d done.
+I was really proud of who I’d become and the work we’d done.

 But then I went to Europe and fell in love with an Aussie…